 Rent-to-own is also beneficial if you want a few years to improve your credit score before getting a mortgage.
 Make sure to get pre-approved for a mortgage if you can before going through the rent-to-own process.
 Getting pre-approved will show the landlord that you’re a serious and capable buyer.
 Perhaps more importantly, it will give you the assurance that you’re ready and able to buy the house at the end of the contract.

 Take Advantage of a Re-Entry Program

 After getting out of jail, many do not realize that there are support systems in place to help you get back on track.
-These are known as Re-Entry programs, and they’ll help guide you to find housing and get a new job after a felony.
+These are known as Re-Entry programs, and they’ll help guide you to find housing and get a new job after a felony conviction.

 The Lionheart Foundation is an incredibly helpful resource for finding a re-entry program in your area.
 Just click on your state, and you’ll receive a pdf list of all the organizations offering support where you live.
 Having a support group guide you and set you up in advantageous situations can be invaluable when you’re not sure where to start.